Configure pods to access Amazon services with service accounts - Amazon EKS

 Help improve this page

-If a Pod needs to access Amazon Web Services, then you must configure it to use a Kubernetes service account.
-The service account must be associated to an Amazon Identity and Access Management (IAM) role that has permissions to access the Amazon Web Services.
+If a Pod needs to access Amazon services, then you must configure it to use a Kubernetes service account.
+The service account must be associated to an Amazon Identity and Access Management (IAM) role that has permissions to access the Amazon services.

 • An existing cluster.
-If you don't have one, you can create one using one of the Getting started with Amazon EKS guides.
+If you don’t have one, you can create one using one of the guides in Get started with Amazon EKS.

 • An existing Kubernetes service account and an EKS Pod Identity association that associates the service account with an IAM role.
-The role must have an associated IAM policy that contains the permissions that you want your Pods to have to use Amazon Web Services.
-For more information about how to create the service account and role, and configure them, see Configure a Kubernetes service account to assume an IAM role with EKS Pod Identity.
+The role must have an associated IAM policy that contains the permissions that you want your Pods to have to use Amazon services.
+For more information about how to create the service account and role, and configure them, see Assign an IAM role to a Kubernetes service account.

 • The kubectl command line tool is installed on your device or Amazon CloudShell.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster.
 For example, if your cluster version is 1.29, you can use kubectl version 1.28, 1.29, or 1.30 with it.
-To install or upgrade kubectl, see Installing or updating kubectl.
+To install or upgrade kubectl, see Set up kubectl and eksctl.

 • An existing kubectl config file that contains your cluster configuration.
-To create a kubectl config file, see Creating or updating a kubeconfig file for an Amazon EKS cluster.
+To create a kubectl config file, see Connect kubectl to an EKS cluster by creating a kubeconfig file.

 1. Use the following command to create a deployment manifest that you can deploy a Pod to confirm configuration with.
 Replace the example values with your own values.